manqingzhou/manqingzhou.github.io/_posts/2020-01-08-machine-learning.md

 SOOOO,isn't it perfect fit for recommendation system??
 [More details can be checked here](https://towardsdatascience.com/machine-learning-basics-with-the-k-nearest-neighbors-algorithm-6a6e71d01761)

-Next, i want to introduce decision tree.
+Next, I want to introduce SVM.